 Units of Assessment

 - Relative/flat model: Expected progress is achieved by retaining a grade over time.
-Better than and less than expected progress indicate that a learner has moved up or down through the grades respectively.
+Better than and less than expected progress indicates that a learner has moved up or down through the grades respectively.

 - Relative/flat model: Not suitable.